antoche/android-debug/README.md

 * Import the code into your project
 * Add lockback-android to your project: http://tony19.github.com/logback-android/
-* Setup your project for Google Analytics (or disable the analytics code)
 * Have your `Application` follow this model (where `SomeReporter` and `SomeOtherReporter` are two of the available reporters in the package):

         @ReportsCrashes(